-Further information: https://prevoz.org/about/
+Further information: prevoz.org/about/

-The WWF in Switzerland made an evaluation of 32 main labels of the food market in Switzerland to show how environment-friendly and sustainable they are69.
+The WWF in Switzerland evaluated 32 main labels in the Swiss food market to show how environment-friendly and sustainable they were62.
 Labels were evaluated in the following areas:

-- Environment (water, soil, biodiversity, climate, fishing and fisheries management)
+- environment (water, soil, biodiversity, climate, fishing and fisheries management)

-- Animal welfare
+- animal welfare

-- Social aspects
+- social aspects

-- Risks for consumers and third parties
+- risks for consumers and third parties

-- Credibility (independence, control, scope, transparency and viability).
+- credibility (independence, control, scope, transparency and viability).

-One of the most known certifying organisations is "Bio Suisse", a federation of Swiss organic farmers with over 6,000 members.
-More than 800 processing and trade companies have a licence contract with "Bio Suisse" to use the "Bio Bud" label.
+One of the best known certifying organisations is Bio Suisse, a federation of Swiss organic farmers with over 6,000 members.
+More than 800 processing and trade companies have a licence contract with Bio Suisse to use the Bio Bud label.